yujiri8/yujiri.xyz/reviews/deltarune.md

 It's still a silent protagonist game and is all about sparing again, but this time has an absurdly strong pacifist slant.
 In Undertale, the best ending involved never killing, but it was for legitimate reasons, not because the game portrays it as wrong to hurt someone who knows fully well you're inncoent, tries to kill you repeatedly, and has no redeeming qualities, and will completely break the believability of other characters to support it.
 Deltarune's story is real pacifist bullshit, and you don't even get a choice in it.

 The character who serves as antagonist for most of the game is intolerably incompetent and unserious.
-He's like Papyrus except with everything that make Papyrus work removed.
+He's like Papyrus without everything that make Papyrus work.

 ## Other stuff